nuggetbucket54/moneymoneyvr/README.md

 Check the output port of your Arduino.
 This can most easily be done through the Arduino IDE.
 Navigate to the `hardware` directory and update the Serial port and BAUD rate in `script.py` to what is given by the Arduino IDE.

 After powering the Arduino, `script.py` can be run using `python3 script.py` to grab the gyroscope data.
-**note: headset will have to be stationary initially to set a reference point for all other gyroscope data**
+**Note: headset will have to be stationary initially to set a reference point for all other gyroscope data**

 ## Extra
-My teammate Hinson made a video on the project, which can be viewed [here](https://www.youtube.com/watch?v=KP3yoWUXz70).
+My broski Hinson (from the pic up top) made a video on the project, which can be viewed [here](https://www.youtube.com/watch?v=KP3yoWUXz70).